mskilab-org/gosh/README.md

 ## Quickstart
 1. `gosh run pipeline` to run the nf-gos pipeline (make sure to provide a samplesheet)
+  - If you want to run the JaBbA pipeline, use `gosh run pipeline --preset jabba`
+  - If you want to run the HRD classifier pipeline, use `gosh run pipeline --preset hrd`
 2. `gosh run skilift` to convert the pipeline outputs into something ingestible by the gOS frontend
 3. (optional) `gosh run outputs -p [pipeline results directory] -s [samplesheet path]` to generate a csv containing your outputs.
 This is automatically done when you run `gosh run skilift` with a pipeline directory